-A mid-sized Mid-Atlantic utility with a reputation for taking a proactive and focused approach to continuously improving service reliability for their 270,000 customers was facing an all too common situation.
-The more than 1,000 miles of water mains across their system, had an average age of about 50 years.
-This had led to an increase in water main breaks, and so they started seeking innovative strategies that would improve service reliability while minimizing repair and replacement costs.
+A mid-sized Mid-Atlantic utility with a reputation for taking a proactive and focused approach to continuously improving service reliability for their 270,000 customers was facing an all too common situation – aging water infrastructure.
+With more than 1,000 miles of water mains across their system, and an average pipe age of about 50 years, the utility was experiencing water main breaks at an ever-increasing rate.
+This prompted them to seek innovative strategies that would improve service reliability while minimizing repair and replacement costs.

 “Our goal is to leverage machine learning to identify variables that could lead to pipeline failure and, as an outcome, support our capital improvement planning.”